ropensci/tsbox/README.md

 ```

 Note that the `ts_` function deals with the conversion stuff, 'verctorizes' the
-function so that it can be used with mulitple time series and also ask the user
+function so that it can be used with mulitple time series.
-to install the required packages.

 #### Using tsbox in a dplyr / pipe workflow